Curriculum and Instructional Programs

 Behavioral Interventions for Students with Disabilities

 As required by Public Act 89-191, District 96 has established policy guidelines on the discipline of students with disabilities.
-The fundamental principle of this policy is that non-aversive or positive interventions, designed to develop and strengthen desirable behavior, should be used to the extent possible and are preferable to the use of more restrictive interventions.
-These guidelines will be furnished annually to the parents or guardians of each student receiving special education services in the District.
+The fundamental principle of this policy is that non-aversive or positive interventions, designed to develop and strengthen expected behavior, should be used to the extent possible and are preferable to the use of more restrictive interventions.
+These guidelines will be furnished annually to the parents or guardians of each student receiving special education services in the district.

 Participation in the Patriots Middle School Activity Conference